-If you live in a condo it is much easier to grab a bag of commercial potting mix.
+If you live in a condo it’s much easier to grab a bag of commercial potting mix.

-And if you work long hours, have a busy schedule, or worry you might forget to water your sproutlings they will happily grow on your tough love, if you have the right type of soil.
+And if you work long hours, have a busy schedule, or worry you might forget to water your sproutlings, they’ll happily grow on your tough love, if you have the right type of soil.

-Although they won’t be in there for very long, the added nutrients help them grow faster and healthier.
+Although they won’t be in there for very long, these will help them grow faster and healthier.

 Single-use grow mats